smussenden/352-652-Summer-2017/guides/week-1/guide-homework-1.2.md

-1. HTML and CSS are kept in separate files in order to keep code maintainable and readable, as well as keep structure separate from styling.

-2. The <style> element allows you to write CSS code within an HTML file.

-3. A CSS stylesheet can be linked to an HTML file using the <link> element, which requires three attributes:

-href - set equal to the path of the CSS file. type - set equal to text/css. rel - set equal to stylesheet.
-In this lesson, you learned about the two different places in which you can write CSS code, but you didn't write any CSS code at all.

-In the next lesson, you'll learn about the basic structure and syntax of CSS so that you can start using CSS on your own.

 # Guide to Homework-1.2

 This guide reviews some core concepts covered in [CodeAcademy Learn HTML & CSS: Part 1](https://www.codecademy.com/learn/learn-html-css), Section 2 "CSS Fundamentals" and Section 4 "Styling with CSS".